 Childhood ependymoma is a type of brain tumor.
 A tumor begins when normal cells change and grow uncontrollably, forming a mass.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
 A benign tumor means the tumor will not spread.
 Ependymoma is a rare, cancerous brain tumor.

 This section covers ependymoma diagnosed in children.
 Learn more about brain tumors in adults.

 If you would like additional introductory information, explore this related item.
 Please note this link will take you to another section on Cancer.Net:

 - Cancer.Net Patient Education Video: View a short video led by an ASCO expert in childhood cancer that provides basic information and areas of research.

 The next section in this guide is Statistics and it helps explain how many children are diagnosed with this disease and general survival rates.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.